Should you take action when your child gets bit by a dog?

 - Injuries that required an overnight stay in the hospital or caused death.

-The 2 injuries that seem minor but require a free consultation because they might be significant
+The 2 injuries that seem minor but might be significant

 These two kinds of injuries usually appear to be minor at first, but often turn out to be significant, and therefore should be discussed with an experienced lawyer as soon as possible: